-Who Should Use It: None of the dermatologists we spoke with advise using lemon juice as a treatment for blemishes.
+Who Should Use It: None of the dermatologists we spoke with advised using lemon juice as a treatment for blemishes.
 However, if you still want to try it, only do so if your acne is mild, and never apply it on a recently-popped pimple or open sore, cautions Henry.

 How Often Can You Use It: Very sparingly if you are going to try it—no more than once a day, every other day.

-Works Well With: There's no ingredient in particular that should be paired with lemon juice when using it as a spot treatment.
+Works Well With: There's no ingredient, in particular, that should be paired with lemon juice when using it as a spot treatment.

 Don't Use With: Other topical acids or any kind of retinoid, given that the combination will only increase the (already very high) potential of irritation from the lemon juice.

-What Is Lemon Juice?
+What is Lemon Juice?

-Obviously, it's the juice from a lemon, but it's the various components in it that make it theoretically beneficial for acne-prone skin.
+Yes, it's the juice from a lemon, but it's the various components in it that make it theoretically beneficial for acne-prone skin.
 And those benefits are, to a certain extent, legit; in fact, lemon juice often pops up in skincare products.
 But it's not quite that simple.
 "While you may see lemon juice listed as an ingredient in your favorite cleanser or serum, that doesn’t mean applying it directly to the skin will provide the same benefits," warns Nussbaum.
 "Products you buy off the shelves are carefully formulated by chemists using ingredient concentrations that provide optimal and safe benefits."
 So where does all of that info touting fresh-squeezed lemon juice as the ultimate blemish-buster come from?
 Let's dive deeper into those aforementioned components.

 Benefits of Lemon Juice for Acne

 Lemon juice is also a good source of ascorbic acid—which you likely know as vitamin C—a powerful antioxidant, notes Arch.
-(It's an ingredient known for helping to combat hyperpigmentation caused by acne scarring as well.)
+(It's an ingredient known for helping to combat hyperpigmentation caused by acne scarring as well).
 "I love using vitamin C topically, but there are much more efficient ways of delivering vitamin C to the skin that don't involve direct application of lemon juice," she adds.

 You may have heard that lemon juice has anti-inflammatory benefits... and anything anti-inflammatory has to be good for acneic skin, right?
 Not so fast.
-While it does have some anti-inflammatory properties, the acidic nature of lemon juice and high likelihood for irritation (more on that in a moment) far outweighs the soothing aspects.
+While it does have some anti-inflammatory properties, the acidic nature of lemon juice and high likelihood of irritation (more on that in a moment) far outweighs the soothing aspects.
 Not to mention that it's the compound found in the peel, limonene, that delivers the bulk of those anti-inflammatory effects, adds Arch, rather than something in the juice itself.

 How to Use Lemon Juice for Acne

 The short answer, at least according to the dermatologists we spoke with, is to just not use it in the first place.
 There are plenty of safer acne-fighting ingredients and products on the market that would serve you far better, says Nussbaum.
-(She also adds that if you're dealing with chronic acne flare-ups or deep cystic acne, you really should be seeking advice from a board-certified dermatologist and not going the DIY route in the first place.)
+(She also adds that if you're dealing with chronic acne flare-ups or deep cystic acne, you really should be seeking advice from a board-certified dermatologist and not going the DIY route in the first place).
 Arch agrees: "While the acidic properties of lemons seem like they'd be a natural fit for acne, applying lemon juice directly to the skin can cause more harm than good.
 There are more effective and readily tolerable treatments available, so I really don't see a place for it in anyone's skincare routine," she says.

 That being said, if you're dead set on trying lemon juice as a zit-zapper, there are a few important things to keep in mind.
 First, you should only even attempt this if your acne is mild and your skin is not sensitive, says Henry.
 And when you do, test it out on an area other than your face to see how your skin reacts; diluting it with water is also a good move, she adds.
 If all seems to be okay, spot treat blemishes only by dabbing on the juice with a cotton swab and washing off after a few minutes.
 Be sure to load up on sunscreen, and, above all, "stop using lemon juice immediately if you notice any signs of irritation or skin discoloration," Henry warns.
-But again, there are many other spot treatment options that are far safer and more effective than lemon juice.
+But again, many other spot treatment options are far safer and more effective than lemon juice.